Watermelon Cake: Refreshing, Stunning and Top 9-Free

 We all love cake, but during the hot weather months, you may not feel much like turning on the oven.
 My solution: a beautifully decorated Watermelon Cake.

 The watermelon cake is a refreshing dessert for any occasion.
 It is simple to make, a healthy alternative to sugary desserts.
 Plus, your guests will surely be impressed by the watermelon cake’s beautiful presentation.
 We think it’s the perfect for my Kitchen Craft series for Allergic Living.

 The recipe that follows is made entirely of fresh organic fruits, from the pink-hued watermelon to the berries and other fruits that enhance it.
 Best of all – it is free of the Top 9 allergens.

 The watermelon cake is easily customized.
 The fruits I’ve used to decorate can be varied to suit special dietary needs and taste preferences.
 Also, while I’ve provided the amounts of fruits that I used, this is quite flexible.

 While baking can be quite precise, the watermelon cake gives you scope to experiment with flavors and textures.
 I like to use a fruit shape cutter and melon baller for eye-catching presentation with bigger fruit.
 But if you’re rushed, that’s entirely optional – you can just cut the fruit.

-Stay tuned for more of my Kitchen Craft series, designed to help inspire Allergic Living followers with allergy-friendly baking.
-We may have to manage food allergies, but with a pinch of patience, a cup of creativity and a liter of love, we’ll create beautifully crafted desserts that everyone can enjoy.
-Inclusion never tasted so sweet.
-Photos: Ashley Smith
+My Kitchen Craft series is designed to help inspire Allergic Living followers with allergy-friendly baking.
+We may have to manage food allergies, but with a pinch of patience, a cup of creativity and a liter of love, we can create beautifully crafted desserts that everyone can enjoy.

 Makes: 1 cake